deyran/pro-asp-net-mvc/CHAPTER 9 - SPORTSSTORE - COMPLETING THE CART/AA - SUMMARY/BB - COMPLETING THE CART.md

     ADDING THE CART SUMMARY
         Listing 9-5.
 Adding the Summary Method to the CartController.cs File

-I may have a functioning cart, but there is an issue with the way it is integrated into the interface.
-Customers can tell what is in their cart only by viewing the cart summary screen.
-And they can view the cart summary screen only by adding a new a new item to the cart.
+        We have a working cart, but one issue, customers can view cart summary screen only when adding a new item to cart.
+To solve this problem, we need to add the simple method, shown in Listing 9-5, to the <b>CartController</b> class.

-To solve this problem, I am going to add a widget that summarizes the contents of the cart and that can be clicked to display the cart contents throughout the application.
-I will do this in much the same way that I added the navigation widget—as an action whose output I will inject into the Razor layout.
-To start, I need to add the simple method, shown in Listing 9-5, to the CartController class.
     </li>
     <li>
 COMPLETING THE CART